lupyuen/pinetime-rust-mynewt/rust/app/src/micropython.md

     Let's make it easier for them to explore!
 Just connect a Raspberry Pi to PineTime's SWD Port (yep slightly messy) and step through the firmware code with the VSCode Debugger.

     Or just study the helpful debugging messages that will be displayed in OpenOCD, thanks to the SWD Semihosting Console.

-(Shown in the photo above)
+    Check out this video of wasp-os and MicroPython debug messages displayed on the Semihosting Console with OpenOCD and VSCode...

+    - Watch on YouTube

+    - Download the video

 1. __Preemptive Multitasking__